benlagreca02/dotfiles/README.md

 ### Done
+- [x] sort and add tags to newsboat RSS feeds
 - [x] Rofi website bookmark loading (type github and it opens firefox to GH) (ctrl shift w?)
 - [x] Set some env variables like $TERMINAL in a better way than I am now (now I'm doing it in hyprland config, but this will break if I'm not using hyprland)
 - [x] Clean out home dir, (Move configs to XDG\_CONFIG)